djalbat/inference/README.md

 Keeping this kind of logic out of the `render()` method keeps it simple.
 Note also that the `forceUpdate()` method could just as easily have been employed here, whatever is needed.

-## Writing large applications with Inference

-Two things may help you.
+## Filtering updates

-Firstly, the `subscribe()` method can take any number of additional arguments specifying the names of the rules required:
+The `subscribe()` method can take any number of additional arguments specifying the names of the rules required:
 For example:

 ```js